emilkarlsson1/school/README.md

-# Directory for collecting previous school projects
+# Directory for previous school projects

+In Aalto University:
+- E23213123